 The ballroom is a beautiful and traditional place to have your wedding breakfast with its glittering chandeliers, minstrel galleries and large dance floor.
 However if you do want to bring things back to the modern day, the adjacent bar is like a glitzy West End night club.

-Built in 1702 as a Rectory to St Chad's church, Stockton House has been a family home for over 300 years, but as of April 2022 it's available as a truly special wedding venue.
+Built in 1702 as a Rectory to St Chad's church, Stockton House has been a family home for over 300 years, and is now available as a truly special wedding venue.

 You and your guests will arrive via a tree-lined country lane with panoramic views of the Shropshire countryside, before entering the grand reception hall.
 With antique furniture and oil paintings, it's a spectacular space to host your drinks reception that's steeped in history.